BritishCorpse/nonsusbot/README.md

 If no option passes, the usage is sent in the channel the user sent the command in.
 Descriptions are automatically generated from the usage [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).

-If multiple options pass, a `CommandUsageError`{:.language-javascript} error will be thrown.
+If multiple options pass, the `CommandUsageError` error will be thrown.

 <details><summary>Example</summary>